Myanmar unity government tells ASEAN no talks until prisoners freed | Law-Order

 Myanmar unity government tells ASEAN no talks until prisoners freed

-Myanmar's pro-democracy unity government, which includes members of parliament ousted by the military coup, has told Southeast Asia's regional bloc that it will not engage in talks until the junta releases all political prisoners.
+Myanmar's pro-democracy unity government, formed to oppose the military junta that seized power nearly three months ago, on Wednesday ruled out talks on the crisis until all political prisoners are released.

-The 10-member Association of Southeast Asian Nations (ASEAN) has been trying to find a path for Myanmar out of a bloody crisis triggered by the Feb.
+The 10-member Association of Southeast Asian Nations (ASEAN) has been trying to find a path for Myanmar out of the bloody turmoil that followed the Feb.
 1 coup and has called for an end to violence and talks between all sides.
-But the junta has already declined to accept proposals to resolve the crisis that emerged from an ASEAN summit last weekend that was attended by Myanmar's Senior General Min Aung Hlaing, but no one from the civilian side.
+But the junta has already declined to accept proposals to resolve the crisis that emerged from an ASEAN summit last weekend that was attended by Myanmar's Senior General Min Aung Hlaing, while no one from the civilian side was invited.

 There was no immediate comment from any senior officials in ASEAN.
 Win Myint, Suu Kyi, and others have been detained since the coup, which the military launched as Suu Kyi's government was preparing for a second term after sweeping a November election.